remygrandin/DrawTheNet.IO/README.md

 # Motivation

-Complex network diagrams typically involve specific place of icons, connections and labels using a tool like Visio or OmniGraffle using a mouse and constantly zooming in and out for single pixel placement.
+Complex network diagrams typically involve specific placement of icons, connections and labels using a tool like Visio or OmniGraffle, using a mouse, and constantly zooming in and out for single pixel placement.

 The goal behind drawthenet.io is to be able to describe the digram in a text file and have it rendered in SVG in the browser.

-I simply wanted to be able to draw network diagrams as fast as it could be done on a dry-erase board without using a mouse.
 Also, being able to store a diagram as text makes it easy to version control and share.

 # Quick start